Rollback Procedures

 Next Steps

-- Deployment Strategies - Choose the right deployment approach
+- Deployment Strategies - Strategy-specific rollback patterns

 - Incident Response - Handle production incidents